c4s4/sweetohm/content/resume/resume.en.md

 I maintained Perl backend and developed a high performance webservice in Go to log deprecated code.

+## 2019 : Developer at Wine Services

+During this short mission I developed tools to import and export Excel CSV files to the Django server.
+I highly improved performance and error handling writing complex SQL queries and implementing cache in server.

 ## 2018-2019 : Lead Backend Developer at mieuxplacer.com

 I am Lead Backend Developer at [mieuxplacer.com](http://mieuxplacer.com) since march 2018.
 I've been developing and maintaining the Python/Django backend: